Passenger found alive two days after Greek ferry fire | DW | 20.02.2022

 "We saw death in front of us," another rescued passenger, Danilo Carlucci, told Reuters from Corfu.

 Small fires continued to burn inside the vessel on Sunday.
 Firefighters only managed to board the ship on Sunday morning, after delaying due to excessive heat.
-With the blaze raging, the ship's outer sides had reached 600 degrees Celsius (over 1,000 Fahreinheit), according to officials.
+With the blaze raging, the ship's outer sides had reached 600 degrees Celsius (more than 1,000 Fahrenheit), according to officials.

 lo/dj (AFP, AP, Reuters)